Brad’s Famous Cheesy Shrimp & Grits

 Please leave a comment on the blog or share a photo on Instagram

-A few more tips for serving Shrimp & Grits
+A Few Tips for Serving Shrimp & Grits

-First, when planning the cheesy shrimp & grits for the engagement party, the serving proportions were much smaller per person.
-Each cup only held approx. 1/3 of a serving therefore, not as many servings were required.
+First, the serving proportions were much smaller per person when planning the cheesy shrimp & grits for the engagement party.
+Each cup only held approx. 1/3 of a serving; therefore, not as many servings were required.

-Although the Shrimp & Grits were one of the main dishes, Red Beans & Rice was also served in the same manner.
-Also, many additional hand held items were on the menu.
+Although the Shrimp & Grits were one of the main dishes, Red Beans & Rice were also served similarly.
+Also, many additional handheld items were on the menu.

 In addition, the shrimp and grits were prepared a few days ahead of the event and frozen.
 On the day of the party, the grits were perfect when heated in a heated serving container.